batect/batect/ROADMAP.md

 * reintroduce image tagging
 * for fatal exceptions (ie. crashes), add information on where to report the error (ie. GitHub issue)
 * use Docker API directly rather than using Docker CLI (would allow for more detailed progress and error reporting)
+* rework console printing stuff so that tests aren't coupled to the particular choice of how messages are broken into `print()` calls (eg. introduce some kind of abstract representation of formatted text)
+  * ContainerStartupProgressLineSpec is an example of the issue at the moment
 * documentation
   * add check for broken internal or external links
   * examples for common languages and scenarios